-The main pulmonary finding includes cysts these are a thin-walled (usually <3 mm), well-defined and circumscribed, air- or fluid-containing lesion 1 cm or more in diameter, nevertheless, some do not have walls and others have an irregular configuration (7).
-Cysts are scattered in a bilateral roughly symmetric pattern, without any lobar predominance.
-These cysts range in size from barely perceptible to several centimeters and in number from a few scattered cysts to near complete replacement of the lung parenchyma (2) with increased lung volume (7).
+The main pulmonary finding includes cysts these are a thin-walled (usually <3 mm), well-defined and circumscribed, air-or fluid-containing lesion 1 cm or more in diameter, nevertheless, some do not have walls and others have an irregular configuration (7).
+Cysts are scattered in a bilateral roughly symmetric pattern, number from a few scattered cysts to near complete replacement of the lung parenchyma (2) with increased lung volume (7).